3 Copywriting Secrets to Improve Your Email Campaigns

 Thankfully, you can.

-Action – Give readers some sort of action to take after taking your message in
+- Action – Give readers some sort of action to take after reading your message

 In the case of email marketing, an AIDA approach may look something like this: